 All Contractors working on Trust premises, or elsewhere on their behalf, are required to comply with relevant rules and regulations governing their work activities.
 Contractors are legally responsible for ensuring their own safety on Trust premises or elsewhere on the Trust's behalf, the safety of their workforce and for ensuring that their work does not endanger the safety or health of others.
+However, the occupier also has a duty of care under the Occupiers Liability Act (1957) and, as such, each academy also holds a level of responsibility for contractors on their site.
 Contractors will be required to demonstrate their competence and adequate resources to carry out specific hazardous work, prior to their engagement.
+Contractors' risk assessments will also be reviewed to ensure that they will be operating safely.